 - Whether the deceased is due life insurance, pensions, or retirement benefits;

-- Whether negligence, intent, or recklessness of the at-fault party exists;
+- Whether negligence, intent, or recklessness of the at-fault party exists; and

 Your attorney can help you determine how these factors may be relevant to your wrongful death case.

-Contact Bensinger Law Today
+Contact Bensinger Legal Services Today

 If your loved one suffered a wrongful death due to the fault of someone else, all of these factors must be accounted for.
 For this, you need an attorney with experience with Ohio wrongful death cases.
+They know the average payout in a wrongful death suit and can help you determine the value of your case.